 Philosophical novel Semi-autobiographical novel Russian literature Life in Siberian prison camp Humanity within inhuman conditions Personal redemption and transformation Existential despair Oppression

-The House of the Dead is a novel written by Fyodor Dostoevsky and first published in 1861.
+The House of the Dead is a novel by Fyodor Dostoevsky, first published in 1861.

 This edition of the book The House of the Dead is based on the translation by Constance Garnett.